“Mastering User Search Intent: Top Tips and Resources for Optimizing SEO Keywords”

 As an SEO expert, one must know that there are three big intent types, which include informational, navigational, and transformational.

-(Suggestion by Famous SEO Services Company) Most of the time SEO experts think about the search intent with the end goal in mind, i.e., generate conversions.
+(Suggestion by Famous SEO Services Company) Most of the time SEO experts think about the search intent with the end goal in mind, i.e., generating conversions.

-Here is a list of some popular informational keyword that an SEO executive needs to be wary of:
+Here is a list of some popular informational keywords that an SEO executive needs to be wary of:

 - I need to

 - What are